 Belay Solutions – Virtual contractors for Belay fall under four categories: virtual assistants, bookkeepers, content writers, and webmasters The values-driven organization provides a strong network of mentors and seasoned virtual assistants so that you can rely on one another for support and continued learning.
 Pay is between $15.00 and $18.00.

 I have personally worked for Belay in order to achieve the digital nomad lifestyle.
 I am more than happy to provide my thoughts and feedback.
 If you do happen to apply please include “CECILIA KERN” as the referral source.

 Zirtual – Zirtual hires virtual contractors to work in a variety of areas including but not limited to: administrative assistance, social media, email management, travel planning, and research.
 Pays between $13.00 and $18.00 an hour.

 Time etc. – This staffing company hires virtual assistants to assist clients with both business and personal tasks.
 This may include anything from data entry and travel arrangements to blogging and marketing.
 Starting pay is $11.

-Worldwide 101 – Worldwide101 is a premium business support company helping drive the success of growing small and medium-size businesses around the world.
-As a virtual contractor, you may assume one of many roles ranging from book keeping, to social media marketing, administration, and project management.
+Worldwide 101 – Worldwide101 is a premium business support company helping drive the success of growing small and medium-sized businesses around the world.
+As a virtual contractor, you may assume one of many roles ranging from bookkeeping to social media marketing, administration, and project management.
 Pays between $18 and $20 an hour.

 Virtual Office VA Staffing – This staffing company is geared specifically toward the Real Estate Investing industry, however, they do serve small business clients as well.